patricksavalle/devops-project-template/README.md

 - [ ] Explicitly define optimality and continuously [remove sub-optimality](content/optimization-method.md)

-- [ ] Progressively move to [Kanban](content/planning-method.md#kanban) and [innersourding](https://about.gitlab.com/topics/version-control/what-is-innersource/) as functionality stabilizes
+- [ ] Progressively move to [Kanban](content/planning-method.md#kanban) and [crowd sourding](https://about.gitlab.com/topics/version-control/what-is-innersource/) as functionality stabilizes

 - [ ] Include end-users in the learning loop as soon as possible